 The LSM can power the Xiegu G90 to its maximum output power of 20 watts.
 The G90 does not have internal batteries, so we use the LSM as an external power source or portable power supply.

 The LSM can power the mcHF to its maximum output power.
 I have not tested the version with an internal battery yet, but hope to get one here to test.

 The LSM can power the VX1210 to full 20w TX.

-We often hear people using buzzwords like Off Grid and Grid down, … while never actiually leaving the grid for more than a couple of hours at a time.
+We often hear people using buzzwords like Off-Grid and Grid down, … while never actually leaving the grid for more than a couple of hours at a time.
 Don’t get caught in those marketing traps.
-There is no chance of getting a real since of off grid power capabilities or requirements, without spending a significant amount of time without the grid.
-Ultimately, we define off grid goals as “grid independence”.
-A battery which can’t be recharged in the field is neither “off grid friendly” or “grid independent”.
-Once its depleted, it is just a boat anchor.
+There is no chance of getting a real sense of off-grid power capabilities or requirements, without spending a significant amount of time without the grid.
+Ultimately, we define off-grid goals as “grid independence”.
+A battery that can’t be recharged in the field is neither “off-grid friendly” or “grid-independent”.
+Once it’s depleted, it is just a boat anchor.